-Luckily, you can choose from a wide range of fluffy representatives — from very small to huge.
+Either way, you can choose from a wide range of fluffy representatives — from very small to huge.

 Here’s our list of non-shedding dogs that would win the heart of any dog lover.

-Small Non-shedding Dogs
+Meet the Small Non-shedding Dogs

 You won’t have to worry about these furballs decorating all your furniture and clothes with hair.